astropy/astroquery/docs/hst/hst.rst

 This will download metadata for all observations associated with target name 'm31'.
 The result of the query will be stored in file 'm31_query.xml'.

 ---------------------------
-6. Cone searches in Hubble archive
+6. Cone searches in the Hubble archive
 ---------------------------

 .. code-block:: python